SteveSayantan/DevOps-Bootcamp/helm/helm-repo.md

   It is important as Helm expects a public web server (like GitHub Pages) that serves our packaged charts and index.yaml file at plain HTTPS URLs.

-- Now, we can use those using the GitHub Pages URL:
+- Now, we can use these charts using the GitHub Pages URL:
   ```bash
   helm repo add myrepo https://yourusername.github.io/helm-repo/
   helm search repo myrepo --versions